Degrees Offered: M.S., D.N.P., Graduate Certificate

 NURS 826 - Caring for People with Severe and Persistent Mental Illness

-This theory course is designed to provide an understanding of the neurobiological and psyco-social concepts of mental health and illness, factors influencing human behavior and interaction, current somatotherapies, and the role of the psychiatric nurse as part of the interdisciplinary team.
+This theory course is designed to provide an understanding of the neurobiological and psycho-social concepts of mental health and illness, factors influencing human behavior and interaction, current somatotherapies, and the role of the psychiatric nurse as part of the interdisciplinary team.
 Previous course knowledge and communication skills provide a theoretical foundation in explaining, guiding, and predicting nursing action.
 Prereq: majors only.

 NURS 826C - Caring for People with Severe and Persistent Mental Illness Clinical

 This clinical course provides students with the opportunity to participate in collaborative and interdependent health care relationships with professional and paraprofessional mental health partners.
-A special focus is placed on the integration of personal knowledge. therapeutic use of self, and professional communication skills inherent in nurse-client relationships.
+A special focus is placed on the integration of personal knowledge.
+Therapeutic use of self, and professional communication skills inherent in nurse-client relationships.
 Prereq: majors only.

 In this theory course students develop the knowledge base to refine their clinical judgment and decision-making skills in care of individuals from diverse populations with acute, critical, and chronic illnesses.
 Focuses on illness management, health restoration, and risk reduction in prototypic health care problems.
 Focuses on nurses' ability to use leadership skills and concepts of care collaboration with clients, families, peers, and members of the health care team to maximize client outcomes.
 Care experiences primarily center on the acute care environment.
 Prereq: majors only.